MutableSecurity/website/docs/developers/updating-debian-repo.md

     - `./gpg.key`, the GPG private key
     - `./gpg.pass`, the password of the GPG private key
     - `./packages`, a folder with Debian packages that you want to add into the
-4. Add the packages into the repository (initially set with `freight-init --gpg=hello@mutablesecurity.io repository`):
+4. Add the packages into the repository:

     ```bash
     docker run \